lunarmodules/ldoc/doc/doc.md

 After this descriptive text, there will typically be _tags_.
 These follow the convention established by Javadoc and widely used in tools for other languages.

+--- Some doc comment
+-- @tag1 parameters for first tag
+-- @tag2 parameters for the second tag

+The order of tags is not important, but as always, consistency is useful.

 The first important tag to know is the module tag:

-### The module tag, naming and describing your API module
+#### The module tag, naming and describing your API module

 The first thing in your API module should be a name and a description.
 This is how a module is commonly done in Lua 5.2 with a @module tag at the top